sqzhao/Spring2020-Project3-group10/README.md

 + Project summary: In this project, we created a classification engine for facial emotion recognition.

-We were provided with a set of 2,500 facial images with 22 different emontions.
-Our client is interested in creating an mobile AI program that accurately recognizes the emotion from facial images.
+We were provided with a set of 2,500 facial images with 22 different emotions.
+Our client is interested in creating a mobile AI program that accurately recognizes the emotion from facial images.
 The current practice on our client side is using boosted decision stumps on full facial landmark features.

-We take our client's current practice as our baseline model yet only uses the inner face fiducial points to train the GBM model.
-In this baseline, it has around 42.4% accurate rate for predicting emontions.
+We take our client's current practice as our baseline model yet only use the inner face fiducial points to train the GBM model.
+In this baseline model, it has around 42.4% accurate rate for predicting emotions.

-To improve the baseline model performance, we tried to developed an advanced model.
-Used only inner face features, we tried different candidage models including Xgboost, PCA&LDA, SVM and Neural Network.
+To improve the baseline model performance, we try to developed an advanced model.
+Used only inner face features, we tried different candidate models including Xgboost, PCA&LDA, SVM and the stacking model of Neural Network and GBM.
 We noted that the stacking model of Neural Network and GBM stood out to our team.
 Having conducted in-depth research and simulated accuracy rates from different sampled train vs test datasets, we noted that svm performed stably well, whereas deep learing model sometimes did overperformed svm model but it had a great variation.
 Therefore, We finally choose the stacking model as our final choice.

 We has achieved an accuracy rate of 49% which improves our client's current model and at the same time, our model achieved high efficiency since running time doesn't increase much.